8bNFT/incomplete-guide-to-imx/guides/contract_and_registration/README.md

 ## Testnet (Ropsten) deployment

 ### Testnet (Ropsten) ETH faucet
-In order to deploy this contract to a testnet, you account will require some "testnet" ETH in order to pay for gas fees.
+In order to deploy this contract to a testnet, your account will require some "testnet" ETH in order to pay for gas fees.

-Use the [Ropsten Faucet](https://faucet.ropsten.be/) in order to get 0.3 ETH to your testnet wallet's balance.
+Use the [IMXFaucet](https://imxfaucet.xyz/) (_by yours truly_) or the [Ropsten Faucet](https://faucet.ropsten.be/) in order to get ETH to your testnet wallet's balance.
 (This is more than enough for testing as gas fees are low).

 This script deploys your contract to the testnet used by IMX (Ropsten).
 Use this when testing your contract because you don't want to be paying deployment costs for every mistake made.

 	npm run deploy:testnet

-## Mainnet deployment (Real money!)
+## Mainnet deployment (⚠ Real money ⚠)
 This script does the same as the above, but uses the mainnet and your wallet's mainnet balance. **This means real money**.
 Use this when absolutely sure about what you're doing.

 	npm run deploy:mainnet

-# Step 6 - Metadata JSON (To be done)
+# Step 6 - Project onboarding

-# Step 7 - Contract registration (To be done)
+For detailed onboarding instruction check out [Project Onboarding documentation](https://docs.x.immutable.com/docs/onboarding).

 # Replicating L1 minting dapp experience
 This has been the burning topic ever since the launch of IMX.
 I will try to summarize some of the ideas currently circulating.